 10 best Omnisend alternatives to consider

 In the table at the start of this article, we presented you with a quick breakdown of the best Omnisend alternatives on the market.
 Now, we’ll take a closer look at each of the ten options in our list.
-For each of our picks, we’ve included a rundown of the best features, pricing information, and lists of pros and cons, allowing you to find the best email marketing service for you.
+For each of our picks, we’ve included a rundown of the best features, pricing information, and lists of pros and cons, making it easier to choose the right email marketing platform.

 Most of these options are best suited to small and medium-sized businesses, but some have features specifically aimed at online retailers, creatives, and so on.
-In other words, regardless of your particular niche, you’re almost guaranteed to find what you’re looking for in this curated list of Omnisend-type services.
+In other words, regardless of your particular niche, you’ll likely find a platform that fits your workflow and budget.

 Selzy — Best email marketing platform